streem/react-native-pip-view/README.md

 ### 📐 `ScreenLayoutDimensions`

 > ⚠️ **Important:** If you enable `snapToEdges`, make sure the `layout.width` matches the full screen width.
 This ensures the PiP view can properly align with screen edges.
-> You can also use the optional `horizontalOffet` prop to add padding between the PiP view and the screen edge after snapping.
+> You can also use the optional `horizontalOffset` and `verticalOffset` props to add padding between the PiP view and the screen edge after snapping.
 This helps prevent the PiP from being flush against the edge.

 ```ts
 interface ScreenLayoutDimensions {